 Maverick and the other petitioners threatened to take their complaints to England if the Puritans didn’t cave in to their demands.

 And so the Puritans sent him to jail for conspiracy and perjury and slapped him with a steep fine.
 After 12 days he paid the fine and went free.

 Successful Complaint, Failed Commission

-Maverick wasn’t going to get any satisfaction in England while the English Civil War raged and then while Oliver Cromwell ruled the country.
-But when Charles II restored the Crown in 1660, Samuel Maverick headed straight for England.
-He intended to air his complaints about the Puritans to the King.
+Maverick wasn’t going to get any satisfaction in England while the English Civil War raged.
+Nor would he while Oliver Cromwell ruled the country.
+But when Charles II restored the Crown in 1660, Samuel Maverick headed straight for England to air his complaints about the Puritans to the King.

 He brought with him the little book he’d written, outlining the lay of the land.
 A Briefe Discription of New England and the Severall Townes Therein, Together with the Present Government Thereof received the King’s attention.
 For centuries it rested in private hands, its existence unknown to but a few.
 Then in 1875 its owner put the book up for auction and the British Museum bought it.

 His little book convinced the king he needed to rein in his independent colonies.
 Maverick returned to New England in a position of authority as one of four commissioners.
 The King charged the commissioners with enforcing liberty of conscience and oaths of allegiance as well as forcing local militias to follow the King’s orders.